 - Use social media to know your audience.

-Don’t be afraid to get highly specific when targeting your focus group.
+Don’t be afraid to use targeted advertising when specifying your target group.
 People outside your target can still buy from you, but they’re not your top focus while creating your marketing strategy.
 Your target market should be created based on audience research, not just a feeling.
 You need to be willing to learn, adapt, and go after the people who want to buy from you.
 Don’t be afraid even if they’re not the customers you initially set out to reach.

-There are a few ways on how to gain a new customers’ base.
-Besides email marketing or using social media as a channel for promotion, sometimes there is no better thing that good old-fashioned networking.
+There are a few ways how to gain a new customer base.
+Besides email marketing or using social media as a channel for promotion, sometimes there is no better thing than good old-fashioned networking.
 By taking part in industry events, your company can appear more authentic and transparent.
-And, in the meantime, you can connect with people who may become your potential customers.
+And in the meantime, you can connect with people who may become your potential customers.

-Use each option possible to find new customers, but it is crucial to keep your company’s image coherent.
+Use each option possible to find new customers, but keeping your company’s image coherent is crucial.
 People follow brands for a reason.
-It might be lots of different reasons, but the key to success is making sure that you embrace personality features that complement, rather than contradict each other.
+It might be many different reasons, but the key to success is ensuring that you embrace personality features that complement rather than contradict each other.
 The more you focus on your existing reputation, the more you’ll become the kind of company your audience will follow.